esSarah/BiDoO/README.md

 - test USB connected android phone with Python and QT on desktop / notebook
 - test flutter application directly on the phone.

+## Plan B
+*in case everything else falls until 20220516*

+- At least shorter bills can be converted to DOCX filetype by google lense.
+A nice mix of classifiers can look for the relevant data in there